|

 spend a night or more next to the

-rainforests and extensive walking
+rainforests and extensive walking trails

-trails of Lamington National Park
+of Lamington National Park (both

-(both have wonderful guest
+have wonderful guest lodges and camp

-- (also tell
+- (also tell us if

-prefer no children
+you would prefer no children

-tour on the day you
+on the tour on the day you are booking

-are booking for, or whether you have
+for, or whether you have children who

-children who would like to join in
+would like to join in

 Our most

-destination is Lamington National Park,
+frequent destination is Lamington

-usually with a brief
+National Park, usually with a brief

 visit to wetlands on the way but we can

-also concentrate on wetlands,
+also concentrate on wetlands, mangroves,

-mangroves, eucalypt forests or other
+eucalypt forests or other habitats of

-habitats of your choosing.
-Some
+your choosing.
+Some guests opt to come

-guests opt to come along for two or more
+along for two or more birding day-tours

-different sites each day, or to
+each day, or to join our 30day

-wildlife overview tour, which includes
+Australian wildlife overview tour, which

-many opportunities for birding
+includes many opportunities for birding

 in a variety of habitats.

-you
+If you would

 some colourful birds, we can make O'Reilly's

-(at the edge of
+(at the edge of Lamington National

-National Park) our destination for
+Park) our destination for the day.

-the day.
 Feeding birds used to be a

 free-for-all affair, but this could